ACTIA Claims Management Team

 - contract works

 But!
 If in doubt or you have “that uneasy feeling”!
 Notify!

 What happens if I fail to notify?

 ACTIA has a contractual requirement to notify all possible insurance incidents within a set period of time from the date of incident.

 Failure to notify will mean the incident will not be covered by insurance.
 Your agency will then have to cover all costs for the incident.

 ACTIA's Claims Management System produces a variety of reports detailing claims experience for agencies.
 These reports can be useful for managing risk and identifying trends in an agency.

 To request a claim report, please contact the ACTIA Claims Manager.

 The ACT Government is committed to improving the accessibility of web content.
-If, however, you experience problems accessing the information or functions in any uploaded PDF or Word document, please contact the ACTIA Officer Manager.
+If, however, you experience problems accessing the information or functions in any uploaded PDF or Word document, please contact ACTIA on (02) 6207 0184.
 We will endeavour to fix the problem or provide the information in an alternative format.